 Tickets and Hotels

 SeaWorld has four parks in Central Florida – SeaWorld Orlando, Aquatica, Discovery Cove and Busch Gardens Tampa Bay.
-I've heard that Aquatica is amazing (want to swim with dolphins?) and it's on my short list for a future Orlando trip.
+I've heard that Aquatica is amazing and it's on my short list for a future Orlando trip.
 You can read Mandy's tips for visiting Busch Gardens Tampa Bay HERE.